Can You Crack CLAT Without Coaching?

 One of the best ways to prepare for CLAT 2027 without coaching is to look up to previous years' exam winners and their study tactics.
 Some of the topper's tips from last year are given below.

-• Plan your preparation in two halves: dedicate the first part to the preparation of weaker portions and the following part to the preparation of all sections.
+• Plan your preparation in two halves: dedicate the first part to weaker portions and the following part to all sections.

 • Prepare a subject-wise timetable for every day.